 - Healthy and uninjured

-- Able to complete time-starved sessions without compromising your form/technique
+- Able to complete sessions without compromising your form/technique

-- #1: KEY sessions.
-If you can only do a few sessions in a week, prioritize these above all.
-You'll typically have 2-3 KEY sessions each week.
+These are your most important sessions.
+They are labeled KEY in the title, and highlighted with colored bands around the session in Today's Plan.
+If you can only do a few sessions in a week, prioritize these above all, and really come into them ready to execute well.
+You'll typically have 3-4 KEY sessions each week. - SUPPORTING sessions

 - Stay Strong: It's a Pillar of Performance and critical for long-term success, so we recommend retaining at least one, and ideally both, of your Strength workouts.